Nominations sought for prestigious research award

 - William E. Moen, University of North Texas , Denton, Texas, 2005

 - Richard Pearce-Moses, Arizona State Library, 2007

 - Dr. Jane Greenberg, University of North Carolina-Chapel Hill, 2008

 - William H. Mischo, University of Illinois, Urbana-Champaign, 2009

 - Dr. John Willinsky, Stanford University, 2010

 - Daniel J. Cohen, George Mason University, 2011

-More information about the award is available on the LITA website.
+More information about the Award is available at http://www.ala.org/lita/awards/kilgour.

-The Kilgour Research Award will be presented at the LITA President’s Program on June 30th during the 2013 ALA Annual Conference in Chicago.
+The Kilgour Research Award will be presented at the LITA President’s Program on June 29 during the 2014 ALA Annual Conference in Las Vegas.